geological-survey-of-queensland/coordinate-conversation/postgis.md

+# What you need to know about PostGIS

 ## TL;DR:

 1. Geometries are stored in the PostGIS database in its native spatial format (PostGIS is part of the PostgreSQL database).